solliancenet/azure-machine-learning-quickstarts/aml-python-sdk/quickstart-1.5/visual-studio-code/README.md

 Confirm that you have completed quickstart: [quickstart-1.0](../../quickstart-1.0) for Visual Studio Code before you begin.

 ### Open the starting Python file
-1. On your local computer expand the folder `05-aml-onnx`.
+1. Start Visual Studio Code and open the folder: `05-aml-onnx`
-2. To run a lab, open Visual Studio Code by double clicking the starting python file: `onnx-AML.py`.
+2. From within Visual Studio Code click on the starting python file: `onnx-AML.py`
 3. Confirm that you have setup `azure_automl` as your interpreter.
 4. `onnx-AML.py` is the Python file you will step thru executing in this quickstart.
 5. To execute each step click on `Run Cell` just above the block of code.